Top 8 Reasons Why You’re Broke

 5. Frivolous Expenses

 Who doesn’t love shopping?
 Personally, I’m some sort of a shopaholic.
-However, excessive or even addictive shopping could also be the reasons you’re broke.
+However, excessive or even addictive shopping could also be the reason you’re broke.
 If we look around the house, you’ll surely find a lot of stuff that you bought with the intention of using them.
-However, you never really got down to utilizing that stuff for whatever the reasons.
+However, you never really got down to utilizing that stuff for whatever reasons.
 This is an unwanted expense that costs you money.

 Regardless, any expenses on stuff that you don’t really use or need is a frivolous expense, in my humble opinion.
 This doesn’t apply only to expensive gadgets.
 I’m also considering the cable TV channel packages that we seldom watch, magazine and newspaper subscriptions though we barely read and lots of such expenses that’re done without any real need.